Geolandi/sse_postprocessing/README.md

 2 - Move the files in whatever directory you want, and change the section `SET DIRECTORIES` in the driver files accordingly.

+3 - Change the flags of the figures/videos you want to create from `false` to `true`

-3 - Run the driver file of interest.
+4 - Run the driver file of interest.